 The original plans called for the entire creek from Stephensons Rd to Park Rd to be filled in and subdivided for housing.
 That this did not occur was due to strong community action.
 In 1968, when the then Council's plans became known, a Friends Group was established and championed the land being zoned for public space.
 Eventually the Victorian government agreed to re-zone the area as 'parkland' to provide enduring protection.
-You can see the plaque acknowledging their efforts near the Alice St bridge, attached to the rock table.
+You can see plaques acknowledging their efforts near the Alice St bridge and on Park Rd, near High Street Rd.